google/WebFundamentals/src/content/en/tools/workbox/guides/route-requests.md

 );
 ```

-The only thing to be weary of is that this would only match for requests
+The only thing to be wary of is that this would only match for requests
 on your origin.
-If there was a separate site what had the URL
+If there was a separate site that had the URL
 "https://some-other-origin.com/logo.png", this route wouldn’t match, because
 in most cases, that’s not what was intended.
 Instead you’d need to define
 the entire URL to match.